shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 We recommend installation using the Docker for production.
 See how to install Shopsys Platform in production and how to proceed when deploying in the tutorial [Installation Using Docker on Production Server](../installation/installation-using-docker-on-production-server.md).

-## How to set up the administration with a different locale/language (e.g. Czech)?
+## How to set up the administration with a different locale/language (e.g., Czech)?
 The administration uses `en` locale by default.
 If you want to switch it to the another locale, set a parameter `shopsys.admin_locale` in your `config/parameters_common.yaml` configuration.
 However, the selected locale has to be one of registered domains locale.